 If you’re like me, hiking is a year round activity.
-I’m not a big winter person (sorry!) and I’m not into skiing so when winter rolls around, I just keep hiking.
+I’m not a big winter person (sorry!) and I don’t love skiing.
+So when winter rolls around, I just keep hiking.
 If there’s enough snow I’ll wear snowshoes, but really snowshoeing is mostly just hiking with weird things on your feet.
-Of course in the winter, it gets cold, it gets dark, and it gets slippery so there are more factors to consider before heading out on a hike.
-Here are my tips for hiking in the cold season to ensure your winter hike is just as fun as your summer adventures.
+Of course in the winter, it gets cold, it gets dark, and it gets slippery so there are more factors to consider before heading out on a winter hike.
+Here are my tips for winter hiking to ensure your cold weather trips are just as fun as your summer adventures.

 Know the Forecast and Trail Conditions

 Before I leave, I pick a destination based on the weather forecast and conditions.
 Checking the weather is kind of a no-brainer and is something I do all year long, but in the winter I also try to get an idea of trail conditions since harsh weather can do a number on the trails.
 I want to know if there is ice, how much snow there is, and if there are any washouts or other issues with the trail.